 It would be a farm without some critters!
 Animals are an integral part of a farm and have been so since humans began to cultivate food.
-Our animals are members of our team, our family and serve an educational purpose in the neighborhood too.
+Our animals are our friends, members of our team, and serve an educational purpose in the neighborhood too.

 Our beloved friend Blanche passed away in February, 2015.
 Blanche came to the farm, homeless, jobless, down and out, with quite a few buns in the oven.
 She found just what she needed at Greensgrow.